pnp/graph-connectors-samples/SUPPORT.md

 # Support Guidelines

-The Microsoft Graph connectors samples repository is maintained by the [Microsoft 365 and Power Platform community](https://aka.ms/m365pnp), who all volunteer their time.
+The Copilot connectors samples repository is maintained by the [Microsoft 365 and Power Platform community](https://aka.ms/m365pnp), who all volunteer their time.

-We track bugs, user questions, suggestions and sample requests through [GitHub issues](https://github.com/pnp/graph-connectors-samples/issues).
+We track bugs, user questions, suggestions and sample requests through [GitHub issues](https://github.com/pnp/copilot-connectors-samples/issues).

 Please help out as you can in response to issues and user questions.